6 common kitten health emergencies

 When you bring your new kitten home with its big eyes and hilarious antics, you probably can’t imagine them ever being ill or injured.
 However, kittens can get themselves in some scrapes and seeing your little ball of fluff suffering can be frightening for all the family.

-Having cat insurance is the first way to go about covering yourself if ever the worst should happen.
+Having insurance for your cat is the first way to go about covering yourself if ever the worst should happen.
 But what else can you do?

 Being aware of six of the most common kitten emergencies will leave you well prepared to spot any warning signs and get your pet the care it deserves.